Ending a tenancy agreement with a section 21 or Section 8 Notice to Quit

 The conditions concerning the ending of a tenancy agreement depend on the type of agreement in place and whether both parties agree.

-3. If you are a tenant and have received or aare about to receive one of the above notices and wish to 'fight it', and remain in the property we recommend you get legal advice.
+3. I am a tenant and I have received one of the above notices and have a dispute with the landlord and don't think I should have to leave the property.
+We recommend you get legal advice.

 If both parties agree

 It is possible to end the agreement at any time if both parties agree.
 This is called "surrender".
 There are two ways that surrender of a tenancy can occur: by "operation of the law" or by a "declaration of surrender".